 Neutron sciences are also promoted through activities at the Center for Structural Molecular Biology at ORNL.
 The CSMB, which is spearheaded by Dean Myles at ORNL, is dedicated to developing instrumentation and methods for determining the three-dimensional structures of proteins, nucleic acids (DNA/RNA), and their higher order complexes.
 The tools of the CSMB will help understand how these macromolecular systems are formed and how they interact with other systems in living cells.
 The focus of the CSMB is to bridge the information gap between cellular function and the molecular mechanisms that drive it.
 The suite of tools being developed by the CSMB includes SANS capabilities, isotope labeling laboratories, computational techniques for analyzing SANS data, and neutron diffraction, spectroscopy, and scattering tools.

-The TennTLC is where faculty members can go to engage students and enhance learning through a better understanding of students’ learning styles, motivators, and life experiences, improve their teaching practice with guidance on course design, course management, effective pedagogies, and meaningful assessment tools, access and apply information on new pedagogies informed by research into student learning, classroom dynamics, content delivery, and cognitive processes, discover how to best address problems with course management and student behavior issues in the classroom, request facilitation on program-wide curriculum revision, explore avenues for scholarly teaching and faculty inquiry, to increase their level of engagement with the scholarship of teaching and learning and discuss issues regarding career and professional development in a safe, confidential space
+The TennTLC is where faculty members and graduate students can go to engage students and enhance learning through a better understanding of students’ learning styles, motivators, and life experiences, improve their teaching practice with guidance on course design, course management, effective pedagogies, and meaningful assessment tools, access and apply information on new pedagogies informed by research into student learning, classroom dynamics, content delivery, and cognitive processes, discover how to best address problems with course management and student behavior issues in the classroom, request facilitation on program-wide curriculum revision, explore avenues for scholarly teaching and faculty inquiry, to increase their level of engagement with the scholarship of teaching and learning and discuss issues regarding career and professional development in a safe, confidential space